Acacia stereophylla

-Acacia stereophylla is a tree or shrub belonging to the genus Acacia and the subgenus Juliflorae that is endemic to south western Australia.
+Acacia stereophylla, also known as stiff-leaf wodjil, is a tree or shrub belonging to the genus Acacia and the subgenus Juliflorae that is endemic to south western Australia.

 Description

 The tree or shrub typically grows to a height of 1 to 6 m.
 It has glabrous branchlets that are hairy in the axils.
 Like most species of Acacia it has phyllodes rather than true leaves.
 The evergreen phyllodes are ascending to erect with a straight to shallowly incurved shape.
 They have a length of 10 to 18 cm and a width of 1.3 to 6.5 mm and have many closely parallel fine nerves.
 It blooms from June or August to October producing yellow flowers.